 - Up to 25 participants per course almost every week of the year

-This programme offers support for those looking from an intrepid adventure to Australia.
+If you’re looking for farm work in Australia, this program offers support for those looking from an intrepid adventure!
 A farm training programme with full admin provision for life in Australia is followed by a guaranteed paid job.
 Experience working in the real Australian outback and save money to fund your travels thereafter.
 If you want to work for the majority of the year, no problem!
 You will have job support for the full 12 months of your working holiday visa.

-Finding farm jobs in Australia can be tough when you head out alone on an Australian Working Holiday visa.
+Finding Australia farming jobs can be tough when you head out alone on an Australian Working Holiday visa.
 Oyster offers a paid work programme that opens the door to outdoor jobs all over rural Australia.
 This fantastic 5-day farm training course will familiarise you with skills needed to work on farms, cattle stations and equine studs.

 You will get to grips with: